6 Types of Semiconductor Devices and their Applications

 Types of Sensors

-• Temperature Sensors: Used in HVAC systems to monitor and control temperature.
+• Temperature Sensors : Used in HVAC systems to monitor and control temperature.

-• Pressure Sensors: Used in industrial applications to detect pressure changes in liquids or gases.
+• Pressure Sensors : Used in industrial applications to detect pressure changes in liquids or gases.

-5. Integrated Circuits (ICs)
+5. Integrated Circuits (IC)

 • Memories

-• Microprocessors (MPUs)
+• Microprocessors (MPU)

 • Logic ICs